Innovation excellence: The relationship between R&D and innovation success

 Unfortunately, this often goes wrong.
 No less than 40% of product launches fail.

-The starting point of Design Thinking it is precisely that we start from the human being, the human desirability.
+The starting point of Design Thinking it is precisely that we start from the human being, the human desire.
 In other words, what are the actual wishes and needs of our target group?
 And when we have a solution, we expose it to the customer as soon as possible.
 With his targeted feedback, we change and improve our design in such a way that we come up with something that people are waiting for.
 Here is an example from practice:

 The survey (3) shows that all respondents see the value of deep customer knowledge and customer insights.
 The companies that grew the fastest cited it as their second-best competence, precisely because they saw room for improvement.